 Service dog costs to consider

 The cost of training a service dog varies based on the needs and disabilities of the individuals it serves.
-Basic service dog training costs around $7,000, but costs can reach $20,000 for higher-level training.
+Basic service dog training costs around $7,000, but costs can reach $20,000 for higher-level training according to the ASDA.

 Take into account the cost of transporting the dog to and from training.
 If a dog walker needs to be hired to exercise the animal, that’s another expense to factor in.
 And of course, don’t forget food and basic veterinary care.